-- 1. To gain knowledge about structure and working of brain, spinal cord and nerves. - 2.
-To be skilled in assessment and evaluation of various neurological conditions. - 3.
-To investigate nervous system disorders. - 4.
-To be aware of clinical features and management of various diseases affecting brain and spinal cord.
+- 1. Gain knowledge about structure and working of brain, spinal cord and nerves. - 2.
+Be skilled in assessment and evaluation of various neurological conditions. - 3.
+Investigate nervous system disorders. - 4.
+Be aware of clinical features and management of various diseases affecting brain and spinal cord.